The style of music I play and / or work in is not western classical music. Is the programme for me?

 How many students will be studying on the Certificate?

-The programme starts in October 2016.
-Distance learning activities continue until May 2017 when final assignments will be due for hand in.
-You will receive feedback within 3 weeks and final assessment results will be ratified by the end of July 2017.
+The programme starts 5 October 2020 with an online induction period commencing 21 September 2020.
+Distance learning activities continue until late May 2021 when final assignments will be due for hand in.
+You will receive feedback within 3 weeks and final assessment results will be ratified by the end of July 2021.

 Completion may take longer if, for example, you are required to re-take an assessment or your study is interrupted due to circumstances such as ill health.
 The maximum period of time allowed for completion is 3 years.